KMobin555/weather/README.md

 This project showcases a weather application that leverages a custom **MCP server** built using the **uv** Python package manager, and a conversational AI client powered by **Gemini LLM**.
 The server fetches weather data for U.S. states, while the client allows natural, interactive conversations with users.

+> 💡 New to MCP?
+[Start here with the official MCP Documentation](https://modelcontextprotocol.io/introduction) — it's a great intro to the protocol this project builds on.

 ---

 ## ✨ Chat Example